 A 2 mg/mL pantoprazole oral suspension may be made with pantoprazole tablets, sterile water, and sodium bicarbonate powder.
 Remove the Protonix imprint from twenty 40 mg tablets with a paper towel dampened with ethanol (improves the look of product).
 Let tablets air dry.
 Crush the tablets in a mortar and reduce to a fine powder.
 Transfer to a 600 mL beaker, and add 340 mL sterile water.
 Place beaker on a magnetic stirrer.
 Add 16.8 g of sodium bicarbonate powder and stir for about 20 minutes until the tablet remnants have disintegrated.
 While stirring, add another 16.8 g of sodium bicarbonate powder and stir for about 5 minutes until powder has dissolved.
 Add enough sterile water for irrigation to bring the final volume to 400 mL.
 Mix well.
 Transfer to amber-colored bottle.
 Label "shake well" and "refrigerate".
 Stable for 62 days refrigerated.Dentinger PJ, Swenson CF, and Anaizi NH, “Stability of Pantoprazole in an Extemporaneously Compounded Oral Liquid,” Am J Health Syst Pharm, 2002, 59(10):953-6.12040734

 IV: Flush IV line before and after administration with D5W, NS, or LR.
 In-line filter not required.

-2-minute infusion: The volume of reconstituted solution (4 mg/mL) may be administered intravenously over at least 2 minutes.
+2-minute infusion: The volume of reconstituted solution (4 mg/mL) may be administered IV over at least 2 minutes.

 15-minute infusion: Infuse over ~15 minutes at a rate of ~7 mL/minute.

 Continuous infusion: May also be administered as a continuous infusion for the prevention of rebleeding with in peptic ulcer bleed (off-label use).

 Delayed-release oral suspension: Should only be administered in apple juice or applesauce and taken ~30 minutes before a meal; do not chew or crush granules.
 Do not administer with any other liquid (eg, water) or foods.

-Oral administration in applesauce: Sprinkle intact granules on 1 tablespoon of applesauce and swallow within 10 minutes of preparation.
+Oral administration in applesauce: Sprinkle intact granules on 1 teaspoon of applesauce and swallow within 10 minutes of preparation.

-Oral administration in apple juice: Empty intact granules into 5 mL of apple juice, stir for 5 seconds, and swallow immediately after preparation.
+Oral administration in apple juice: Empty intact granules into 5 mL of apple juice, stir for 5 seconds (granules will not dissolve), and swallow immediately after preparation.
 Rinse container once or twice with apple juice and swallow immediately.